 Encrypting a packet:

 Encryption information is prepared at Post-Outbound chain "O".
 The vpnk module on the tunnel CoreXL FW instance gets the packet before encryption at chain "e".
 The encryption packet is forwarded to the connection CoreXL FW instance for FireWall from SND.
 The packet is encrypted by vpnk module at chain "E".
 Afterwards the IPsec packet is sent out on interface.
-This fw monitor inspection points "e" and "E" are new in R80.10 and above.
+This fw monitor inspection points "e" and "E" are new in R80.10 and "oe" and "OE" are new in R80.20.

 Note: It's true, they only exist on the outbound side for encrypting packets not for decrypting packets on inbound side.